 Whether you’re looking for an adventure across the country or new coffee place around the corner, DIDiT gets you there.
 With DIDiT, you can save places and lists you love or want to try and follow your friends to see their recommendations.

-From Refinery29 to Thrillist to TimeOut - we consume listicles on a daily basis.
+From Refinery29 to TimeOut - we consume listicles on a daily basis.
 DIDiT provides contextual discovery based off of expert listicles.

-From a UI perspective, we learned early on that users demanded media, so an image was an absolute must-have.
+We learned early on that an image was an absolute must-have.
 From a UX perspective, the content can easily be overwhelming - we sought out to make the consumption of these listicles as enjoyable as possible.
 Through user testing we landed on a carousel of the places in each list - providing just enough information to be useful, and just enough interaction to be entertaining.

 The branding had already established a strong visual style which gave me a pretty good idea of what the website would look like.
 In addition to the mobile app, we needed to create a landing page for marketing purposes.
 We used this as a base to send users to from facebook ads, etc. We then customized the template of this based on the content of the ad.